-A planning sessions allows you to get a good look at what’s happening in your world for the coming week.
+A planning session allows you to get a good look at what’s happening in your world for the coming week.
 By taking time BEFORE the week starts to sit down and plan it out, you free your mind from the clutter of ‘must-not-forgets’ and that nagging feeling of ‘I-must-be-forgetting-something’.
-Taking the time to be intentional about how you’re spending your time will give more control over just that, and will go a long way to helping you feeling less scattered.
+Taking the time to be intentional about how you’re spending your time will give you more control over just that, and will go a long way to helping you feel less scattered.

 Creating Time for a Weekly Planning Session

 A planning session doesn’t need to take long.
 I spend about 10-15 minutes on mine.
 That’s just long enough to enjoy a nice cup of tea while I jot down my plans for the following week.
 Creating time for your weekly planning session is really easy.

 Pick a day of the week.
 For me it’s Sunday.
 Then determine if you’re going to do this planning session on your own, with your spouse, or with your family as a whole.
 If you’re doing this on your own or with your spouse set aside a 30 minutes block of time where the kiddos are not allowed to interrupt you. (if you’re doing this on your own, make sure your spouse or partner doesn’t interrupt you either)

 Once you’re done your planning you’ll probably have some time left over – DON’T put your things away.
 Take that extra time for yourself.
 Just sit and bask in the quiet, or enjoy a cup of your favourite drink without interruption.

 If you and your spouse are planning together, take that extra time to just enjoy being with one another.
 Fitting in these little moments is really important, especially when life feels super chaotic.

 If you’re going to do weekly planning sessions as a family consider making it fun with special snacks or following it up with a game or a movie.